browserengineering/book/book/forms.md

     # ...
 ```

-[^unicode]: Because characters from other languages are encoded as
+[^unicode]: Because characters from many languages are encoded as
     multiple bytes.

 So that's how the `POST` request gets sent.
 Then the server responds